Application for Admission

 To be admitted to any UofN course, an applicant must provide proof of the ability to do university-level course work in the language in which the seminar, course, or degree programme is offered.

-All students applying for degree programmes must satisfy the secondary school completion requirement, which is graduation from an approved secondary school or its equivalent.
+All students applying for degree programmes must satisfy the secondary school completion requirement, which is graduation from an approved secondary/high school or its equivalent.
 Applicants who have not had opportunities to complete formal secondary school must adhere to specific guidelines established and approved by the UofN Core International Leadership Team.
 Applicants who have graduated from their nation’s secondary schools or recognized secondary equivalency programmes must provide student records (transcripts) or certificates showing satisfactory completion to one of the UofN International Registrar offices.

 - The student’s life experiences, such as work, on-the-job training or ministry, have equipped the student to function effectively at the university level.